-H3 Drainage and Stormwater
+H2 Drainage and Stormwater

-The consent holder must ensure all drainage works:

-- i. capture and convey runoffs, discharges and flood flow to low flow water level in accordance with a plan approved by the NSW Office of Water, and - ii. do not obstruct the flow of water other than in accordance with a plan approved by the NSW Office of Water.
+- a.
+The consent holder is to ensure that all drainage works: - i. capture and convey runoffs, discharges and flood flows to low flow water level in accordance with a plan approved by the NSW Office of Water, and - ii. do not obstruct the flow of water other than in accordance with a plan approved by the NSW Office of Water. - b.
+The consent holder must stabilise drain discharge points to prevent erosion in accordance with a plan approved by the NSW Office of Water.

-H4 Erosion Control
+H3 Erosion Control